Tanmai019/concrete-slump-strength-prediction/README.md

 # Concrete Slump and Strength Prediction

-Machine learning project for predicting concrete workability and compressive strength using concrete mix composition data.
+Machine learning project for predicting concrete workability and compressive strength using concrete mix composition data and regression modeling techniques.

-This project applies regression models and neural network techniques to analyze how cement, slag, fly ash, water, superplasticizer, aggregates, slump, and flow influence concrete performance.
+This project applies neural networks and ensemble machine learning models to analyze how cement, slag, fly ash, water, aggregates, and admixtures influence concrete performance and slump behavior.

 ---